What Is PVC Roofing: Membrane Solutions for Flat Roofs

 One practical consideration: finding a contractor experienced with residential PVC installation may take more effort in some areas.
 Commercial roofers often have more PVC experience, so asking about a contractor's residential flat roof portfolio is worthwhile.

 A properly installed PVC roof typically lasts 20 to 30 years.
-Installation quality is the biggest factor in longevity, followed by climate and maintenance habits.
+Installation quality is the biggest factor in longevity, followed by climate conditions and maintenance habits.

 You'll receive two warranties with a PVC roof: a manufacturer's material warranty and a contractor's workmanship warranty.
-Material warranties often run 15 to 20 years, while workmanship warranties vary widely by contractor.
-Understanding the specific terms of both warranties-including what's covered and what actions might void coverage-is essential before making your final decision.
+Material warranties often run 15 to 30 years depending on membrane thickness and system type, while workmanship warranties vary widely by contractor (typically 5-10 years).

-How to compare PVC roofing quotes
+How to Compare PVC Roofing Quotes

 When you're gathering estimates, look for quotes that break down costs clearly.
-Lump-sum quotes make it difficult to understand what you're actually paying for and can hide important cost variations.
-Line-item quotes show exactly what you're paying for and make it easier to compare contractors fairly.
+Lump-sum quotes make it difficult to understand what you're actually paying for and can hide important cost variations between contractors.

 Frequently Asked Questions